Frequently Asked Questions

 We have a 5 acre facility that includes the Paddlers Pub, sand volleyball, yard games, nature trail and more.
 We invite all our guests to take advantage of these facilities free of charge.
 Come take advantage of the only rafting company in Fort Collins that can offer these extras, and all though you will wish you could stay forever, overnight camping is not permitted.

 Are the facilities at Mountain Whitewater Descents open for group events?

 What are the hours of the Paddler’s Pub and who is invited?

 The Paddler’s Pub at Mountain Whitewater Descents will be open every day from 2pm to 8pm and from 2pm to 11pm on Friday and Saturday.
-There will be live music every Friday and Saturday evening and every Sunday afternoon.
+There will be live music every Friday evening and every Sunday afternoon.
 A food truck will be in the parking during live music as well.
 The Pub is open to both rafting guests and the general public.
 Check our Paddler’s Pub page for information.

 Do rafts flip?

 It is inherent to rafting that rafts may flip.
-At Mountain Whitewater Descents we do all we can to get people out of the water as quickly as possible.
+At Mountain Whitewater Descents we work extremely hard to get people out of the water as quickly as possible.
 Prior to the trip there is also an instruction period where we inform you of what to do if your raft does flip.

 “Ben and the other guides did a great job in ensuring the safety of all rafters.
 I was particularly impressed with how they handled the rafters that ended up in the water.
 It was all business when something went amiss.
 Your credentials that are touted on the web page were in full display on the river.
 Thanks.”
 Rich (Division Chief, Lawrence Douglas County Fire Medical Dept.)